Our governance structures.

 Our formal structures are designed to give robust oversight and management of our schools, without unnecessarily restricting innovation.

-Trustees provide strategic oversight and ensure that the Trust meets it legal obligations, both directly and through the Audit and Risk Committee and Finance Committee.
+Trustees provide strategic oversight and ensure that the Trust meets it legal obligations, both directly and through the Audit and Risk Committee.

 Formulation of strategy and day to day operations are delegated to the Chief Executive Officer, Julian Appleyard OBE.
 He is supported by an Executive Leadership Team, our Headteachers and professional experts within our central services team.